 Goal 6 To balance stay at home recommendations with the social and economic realities facing the local culture, diverse populations, and vulnerable groups.

-- Target Red, gold and green circles - 6.1 The cultural and demographic characteristics in informal settlements are taken into account so that diversity and language barriers experienced by residents of informal settlements do not create an additional hazard to appropriate pandemic response.
+6.1 The cultural and demographic characteristics in informal settlements are taken into account so that diversity and language barriers experienced by residents of informal settlements do not create an additional hazard to appropriate pandemic response.